9 Different Types of Violins and Their Uses

 8. Silent Violin

-It’s just an electronic violin.
-So don’t be fooled by the name; it isn’t as quiet as the name implies.
+It’s just an electronic violin, so don’t be fooled by the name.
+It isn’t as quiet as the name implies.
 It makes the sound of a bow striking a string.

 The sound produced by this instrument is quite close to that of a mute violin.
 It’s the best violin for beginners since it allows them to practice quietly without bothering others.